 People with celiac disease, also called celiac sprue, can't eat a protein called gluten that's found in bread, pasta, and other foods because it damages their small intestine.
-In people with celiac disease, gluten triggers an immune reaction that damages the tiny, finger-like projections called villi, which help your intestine absorb nutrients.
-The villi become flattened and don’t work as well, so nutrients leave your body as part of your stool instead of being absorbed.
-Eventually you can become malnourished and deficient in vitamins and nutrients you need to stay healthy.
+In people with celiac disease, gluten triggers an immune reaction that damages the tiny, finger-like projections called villi, which help your intestines absorb nutrients.
+The villi become flattened and do not work as well, so nutrients leave your body as part of your stool instead of being absorbed.
+Eventually you can become malnourished and deficient in the vitamins and nutrients you need to stay healthy.

 Gluten is found in wheat, barley, rye, spelt, kamut, and possibly oat products.
 Some vitamins and medicines also contain gluten.
 Many processed foods contain gluten in different forms under misleading names, like "modified food starch."

 People with celiac disease must learn about all sources of gluten and read food labels thoroughly.
 You can develop celiac disease at any age.
 Although there is no cure, you can control symptoms by eating a gluten-free diet.

 Signs and Symptoms